TheWebCoder/Centibold/README.md

 - **Conditional Statements**: Incorporates if/then/else statements and boolean logic.

 ## How to Use
 1. **Home Page**: Provides an overview of the project.
-[View Home Page](https://github.com/TheWebCoder/Centibold/blob/main/index.html)
 2. **The App**: Interactive section where users can enter start and end values to see the program in action.
-[Try the App](https://github.com/TheWebCoder/Centibold/blob/main/app.html)
 3. **The Code**: Insight into the code and its structure.
-[Explore the Code](https://github.com/TheWebCoder/Centibold/blob/main/code.html)

 ## Technology Stack
 - HTML